-In the process of building the model, we have experimented with a number of ways of feeding greyscale impressions to the ImageNet (RGB) pre-trained network.
+ImageNet (RGB) pre-trained network.
 Our findings can be summarised as the following 'best practices':

 - Preserve the aspect ratio of the input images.
 This seems particularly important if the object of interest (a shoeprint in our case) has aspect ratio significantly different than 1 : 1 (i.e. 'long and thin' or 'short and fat').
 This advice goes against the common practice in the computer vision community of 'squishing' the input images to make them square in order to use ImageNet pre-trained models.
 This is unnecessary as current deep learning frameworks allow one to feed rectangular images to the ImageNet pre-trained models out of the box. - Use as high input resolution as practical.
 In our experiments increasing the input resolution always led to higher PRAUC albeit at the cost of significantly increased computations, which is an obvious constraint.
-The original resolution of the input images can also be a limitation as there's little point in upscaling such images. - Use different interpolation methods to construct the three input channels from greyscale images.
+The original resolution of the input images can also be a limitation as there is little point in upscaling such images. - Use different interpolation methods to construct the three input channels from greyscale images.
 Although the effect of this approach that we have observed was modest, it was positive nevertheless.
 It also seems that using the Nearest Neighbour interpolation as one of the input channels is beneficial, while using three identical channels obtained via Bilinear interpolation is detrimental, particularly at lower input resolutions. - Use a learnable preprocessing layer.
 In our experiments, these additional computations played a crucial role in the process of adapting greyscale inputs to be used with a colour-image pre-trained network, regardless of the interpolation method used.
 Learnable preprocessing combined with different interpolation methods to construct the three input channels gave the best results.